noodle-doodle-7/core-code-from-scratch-readme/README.md

 <hr>

-> *JavaScript is considered a hibrid, due to it has characteristics of both compiled and interpreted languages.*
+> *JavaScript is considered a hybrid, due to it has characteristics of both compiled and interpreted languages.*

 <hr>

-## Pseudocode currency converter
+## Pseudocode for currency converter

 ```
 ### num1 = USD amount to covert